Big cats treated with dignity and respect

 What truly sets it apart though is the fact that they focus on conservation education and specifically the plight of large predators in captivity, in South Africa and all over the world.
 Too often zoo’s, circuses and humans have these animals to show them off as attractions and unfortunately too often treated just as that, attractions, not living creatures with needs or rights.

-That said, visiting Jukani is not just about viewing their amazing wild cats, it’s also an educational experience with their guides who take you on an incredible tour of the sanctuary and introduce you to all the sanctuary inhabitants, tell you their histories and give you a greater appreciation of the animals plight.
+That said, visiting Jukani is not just about viewing their amazing big cats.
+It’s also an educational experience with their guides who take you on an incredible tour of the sanctuary and introduce you to all the sanctuary inhabitants, tell you their histories and give you a greater appreciation of the animals plight.

 Did I mention that Jukani is also the home of the viral social media sensation Spirit the black leopard?